 Click Configure to select from different export options.
 Here is where you can select the the version of Sage Line 50 you're using,

 Please enter your Sage login credentials (Username and Password), as well as the export's Data Path ( the folder where the Sage data sits on your local machine or server, if you are not sure what this is you can find it by logging into Sage and going to "Help>About" In the first column, third block down headed "Program Details" you will see an entry for Data Directory, you cannot copy this, however you can write this down and enter it in the eFC) and Suspense Account (this is either 9998 or 9999).

-You can also choose what record types you would like to export: invoices and credit notes, cash and journals or accounts.
+You can also choose what record types you would like to export: invoices and credit notes, cash and journals (credit journals only) or accounts.
 Save your changes when ready.

 Select what to export - Here is where you can choose whether to select booked or unbooked transactions.
 Please see our guide on booked and unbooked transaction statuses, for more information.